 Set Clear Expectations for Each Project

 Congratulations, you’re about to book a new client!
 If they’ve chosen a project from your brochure and are ready to move forward, it’s time to send out a proposal.
-When you send out your service proposal, use it as a way for your clients to get to know you better.
+When you send out your service proposal using our proposal software, use it as a way for your clients to get to know you better.
 Take advantage of customization options like adding a unique header image to your invoice and including your brand colors throughout.

 Though you’ll want to include the necessary legal jargon surrounding your business and services, you can also include the full scope of work inside your contract.
 Include everything they’ve selected from your brochure or anything you’ve agreed on via email or phone.
 If your project includes a set date or timeline, be sure to include those as well.
 If the project timeline is more fluid, assign your scope of work to set milestones so your clients can see what the project pipeline will look like.

 Incorporate price transparency within this step by laying out your scope of work and corresponding costs with more detail inside your invoice.
 Make sure your clients understand what they’re paying for and what they can expect at each milestone as well as at completion.
 When you send your proposal, allow the opportunity for questions so your clients know they can double-check the scope of work or cost with you before they sign and pay.